r-fernandezz/downshape/README.md

 :heavy_check_mark: **\[historical_period\]** : List start and end time.
 To define min and max time of cmip6 data historical period (cdo format:
 “YYYY-MM-DDThh:mm:ss”).
+It must existe a time overlap with *time_span* target.

 :heavy_check_mark: **\[future_period\]** : List start and end time.
 To
 define min and max time of cmip6 data future period (cdo format:
 “YYYY-MM-DDThh:mm:ss”).
+It must existe a time overlap with *time_span* target.

-:heavy_check_mark: **\[vars_speed_cmip\]** :
+:heavy_check_mark: **\[vars_speed_cmip\]** : Same informations of
+*vars_speed* target but for cmip6 variables.
+All vectors of this target list can to be empty.

 :heavy_check_mark: **\[resotempo\]** : Give temporal resolution of all variable (copernicus or cmip or both) you want to mean by week with remapCDO(…, monthWeek = “week”).
-This target use into “reso” list “week” one layer by week, “month” one by month, “hour1” one by one hour, “hour6” one by 6 hours, “FIXE” one layer for all NetCDF file.
+Complete “reso” list with “week” (if variable have one layer by week), “month” (one by month), “hour1” (one by one hour), “hour6” (one by 6 hours), “FIXE” one layer for all NetCDF file.
 Into “vars” list given variable name after rename target.
 Give variable name without names of depth variable create automatically by the pipeline.

 :heavy_check_mark: **\[http_vars\]** : List.
 List of download path
 (NetCDF file) and variable names.
 First (or n) element of “http” vector